 When a company’s non-core business function becomes a distraction, the cost of outsourcing becomes a burning question.
 This often applies to information technology-related issues.

-The costliness or shortage of local professionals also drive companies to outsourcing services and to farming out projects.
+The costliness or shortage of local professionals also drives companies to outsource services and to farming out projects.
 However, a domestic service provider is essentially incurring the same costs as the client would.
 Add to that the provider’s operational, marketing, and management costs, and markup.

 The saving is achieved due to the distinct difference between the salaries and IT services pricing domestically and abroad.
-However, the lower price of offshore software development, maintenance, etc., doesn’t necessarily go hand-in-hand with high quality and smooth cooperation.
+However, the lower price of offshore software development and maintenance doesn’t necessarily go hand-in-hand with high quality and smooth cooperation.

 Latin America is appealing due to being in the same time zones as the U.S. and Canada.
 Costa Rican IT specialists are particularly attractive in terms of outsourcing costs.
 Generally, they have a good command of written and spoken English.
-The $25-50 rates are slightly lower than in other countries.
+The $45-75 rates are slightly lower than in other countries.
 Moreover, because Puerto Rico follows U.S. laws, it’s more suitable for American companies to outsource projects there.

-South Asia, and particularly India, offers the lowest rates.
+These countries offer the lowest rates.
 However, often the saving is achieved at a cost of subpar quality.
 Other disadvantages include cultural differences and time zones that can hinder communication with the outsourcing provider.